eamonnmurphy/biobanking_prioritisation/writeup/introduction.md

 likely to contain larger mammals and certain taxa like primates, and as such give an unrepresentative sample of the total biological diversity of animals.

+Another potential source of bias in our estimates lies within species classification in the phylogenetic trees.
+There will always be debate whether to classify closely related taxa as seperate species or only subspecies.
+This can create a source of bias, particularly if there is a tendency within certain genera or orders to classify as species vs. subspecies and vice-versa.
+Since it is necessary for closely related species to survive, artificially inflating the number of closely related taxa will bias the priority scores.
+However, this effect should be evened somewhat by the fact that each of these species will have their own conservation status, which will be incorporated into the calculations.
+A sensitivity analysis needs to be carried out to get a better sense of the size of this effect.